-That’s where No Kid Hungry comes in.
-We give educators and lawmakers across the country the guidance and funding they need to make breakfast a part of the regular school day for their students.
+The No Kid Hungry campaign helps educators and lawmakers across the country with the guidance and funding they need to make school breakfast a regular part of the day for students.
+Some of the ways we help: